 $10.50 per $1,000 (1.05%) of the net taxable value for Oahu homes and condos assessed above $1Mill that have not filed for the home exemption.

 · Hotel and Resort: $ 12.90 per $1,000 assessed value – If your property is a resort zoned property, e.g. a condotel like Trump Tower, Ritz Carlton, Ilikai, or others.
-(Tax rate more than 2.5 times the regular rate), unless you filed for dedication for residential use.
+(Tax rate more than 2.5 times the regular rate), unless you apply for the dedication for residential use.

 Filing the home exemption will not only get you the $100K or $200K exemption amount, but also it will drop your tax rate on the net assessed value to the lower $3.50 per $1,000 assessed Residential rate!

 Example luxury condotel: Let’s say you are 65 years old by June 30th this year and you bought a nice luxury condotel at the Trump Tower, assessed at $2Mill and you live in it as your principal residence, and you file by 9/30 this year.
 Effective 7/1 next year, besides the $350 savings per year for a $100K reduction in assessed value, you will drop your tax rate from $13.90 per assessed $1,000 to the lower $3,50 rate per $1,000 assessed.
 Calculation without vs with home exemption:

 - a.) $2Mill gross assessed x ($13.90/$1,000) = $ 27,800 tax without home exemption